23rd and 24th of September 2o23

 Men's Foil - 09:30 | Ladies' Foil 10:30

-Ladies who compete in two weapons may compete in the third for free.
+Ladies who compete in Foil or Epee may enter the Sabre Competition for free.

 Late entries may be accepted, at the discretion of the organisers, and will be subject to the late entry fees below: